James Lane Allen: Early life and education

-In 1872 Allen graduated from the University of Kentucky, Lexington, taught at Fort Spring, Kentucky, at Richmond and at Lexington, Missouri, and from 1877 to 1879 at the academy of the University of Kentucky, where he was principal and taught modern languages.
-In 1880 he was professor of Latin and English at Bethany College (West Virginia); and then became head of a private school at Lexington, Kentucky.
+In 1872, Allen graduated from the University of Kentucky, Lexington, taught at Fort Spring, Kentucky, at Richmond and at Lexington, Missouri, and from 1877 to 1879 at the academy of the University of Kentucky, where he was principal and taught modern languages.
+In 1880, he was professor of Latin and English at Bethany College (West Virginia); and then became head of a private school at Lexington, Kentucky.
 Allen spent his youth in Lexington during the Antebellum era, the American Civil War, and the Reconstruction periods.
-His childhood experience heavily influenced his writing.
+His childhood heavily influenced his writing.
 He described living at Scarlet Gate in the introduction to A Kentucky Cardinal.

 Career in New York

-In 1893 Allen moved to New York City, where he lived until his death.
+In 1893, Allen moved to New York City, where he lived until his death.
 He was a contributor to Harper's Magazine, The Atlantic Monthly, and other popular magazines of the time.
-His novels include The Choir Invisible, which was a very popular best seller in 1897.
+His novels include The Choir Invisible, which was a popular best seller in 1897.